 On Memorial Day, we pay tribute to those who made the ultimate sacrifice for our country – those who laid down their lives to protect our freedoms or the freedoms of others around the world.

-As PPL celebrates its 100th anniversary, we look back in history to World War II, when employee sacrifices transformed the company’s workforce.
+We look back in history to World War II, a time when employee sacrifices transformed the company’s workforce.
 By 1944, more than 1,000 male and female employees of PPL – then called Pennsylvania Power & Light Company – had served in war-time efforts.
 Before the war ended in 1945, more than 20 percent of the company’s pre-war workforce had performed military duties.

 Seven lost their lives in battle.

-This Memorial Day, we’re shinning a spotlight on one of those soldiers killed in action – Harold Lonzer of Hazleton.
+This Memorial Day, we’re shining a spotlight on one of those soldiers killed in action – Harold Lonzer of Hazleton.

 Lonzer, a PP&L clerk, entered military service in September 1943 and after stateside training, arrived in England in April 1944.
 Two months later, he was bound for France.